prakaa/isp-trace-parser/README.md

 [![Rye](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/rye/main/artwork/badge.json)](https://rye.astral.sh)

 A Python package for reformatting and accessing demand, solar, and wind time series data used by the Australian Energy Market Operator in their Integrated System Plan (ISP) modelling study.
-Currently, the trace parser only data in the format of the 2024 ISP.
+Currently, the trace parser only supports data in the format of the 2024 ISP.

 ## Table of contents